anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 > This shapter should discuss storage services provided by the reference architecture.

 <a name="3.2.4"></a>
-### 3.2.4 Container Package Managers
+### 3.2.4 Kubernetes Application package manager

-To manage complex applications consisting from several pods the reference architecture should provide a container package manager.
-The package manager shold be able to manage the lifecycle a set of pods and provide a framework to customize a set of parameters for the deployment.
+To manage complex applications consisting from several pods the reference architecture should provide a Kubernetes Application package manager.
+The package manager should be able to manage the lifecycle a set of pods and provide a framework to customize a set of parameters for the deployment.

 <a name="3.3"></a>
 ## 3.3 Heading